jneitman/McDonalds-Menu-PCA-Clustering-and-Predicting/README.md

 # McDonald's Menu: Clustering and Predicting
-Clustering and Predicting for items on the McDonald's Menu.
-Both past and current items are considered within the clusterin and predictive model for future items.
+This project was submitted as a final deliverable for a data mining class offered through a M.S.
+Data Science program at the University of Wisconsin - Eau Claire.
+The project focuses on past and current items off the McDonald's menu with a goal of organizing and visualizing clusters in relation to nutritional data on an x~y axis.